 It is beneficial to develop a relationship with your advisor, and every effort is made to keep you with the same advisor until you graduate.
 However, if your advisor goes on sabbatical or leaves the university, you will be notified and assigned a new advisor.

 It is imperative that you take the research seminar (PSC 1900) no later than the first semester of your junior year and preferable if you complete it during the second semester of your sophomore year, because it provides you with the research foundation for your subsequent courses.
-The four foundational courses – American Government (PSC 1100), Comparative Politics (PSC 1200), International Relations (PSC 1300), and Political Theory (PSC 1400) – should also be completed early in your studies because they are prerequisites for upper division focal courses.
+The four foundational courses – American Government (PSC 1100), International Relations (PSC 1200), Comparative Politics (PSC 1300), and Political Theory (PSC 1400) – should also be completed early in your studies because they are prerequisites for upper division focal courses.

 You should obtain your CAPP report through NOVASIS and review it prior to meeting with your advisor during the academic advising period.
 Take note of outstanding core and major requirements, review the political science courses being offered during upcoming semesters, and use the advising checklist to prepare a proposed course schedule for the upcoming semester to discuss with your advisor.
 Your advisor will review your plans, answer your questions, confirm that you are making sufficient progress toward graduation, and assign you a registration PIN.